 Is the center near you?
 It sounds like a simple consideration, but patients may find it comforting to undergo therapy in a nearby neighborhood.
 Traveling long distances for treatment could also be inconvenient.

 A typical ketamine infusion session lasts only 45-60 minutes, but your therapist will likely schedule multiple sessions over the span of a few weeks.
-It's also recommended to have someone to take you home afterward as you’ll be unable to drive yourself.
+It’s also recommended to have someone to take you home afterward as you’ll be unable to drive yourself.
+Nushama has a number of ketamine centers throughout NYC.

 Does the center take your insurance?
 For ketamine-assisted therapy, the answer will most likely be probably not.
 Though ketamine is completely legal for medical use in the United States, its use in the treatment of mood disorders is not yet FDA-approved.
 There is one exception though.